sonic-net/SONiC/doc/aaa/AAA Restrictions/AAA Restrictions.md

 |  0.1  | 04/2024 | Vladi Tarnavsky  |       Draft        |

 ### Scope
-The scope includes the design and implementation details for AAA restrictions, focusing on authentication sequences, session management, and user activity accounting in switches SONIC OS based.
+The scope includes the design and implementation details for AAA restrictions, focusing on authentication sequences, session management, and user activity accounting in SONIC switches.

 ### Definitions/Abbreviations
 - **API**: Application Programmable Interface